zimolzak/birthday-party/list-eam.md

     - *Milk Street: Cook What You Have*
 - Some kind of cake or cupcake carrier/holder:
     - PrepWorks Collapsible Cupcake Carrier, Gray
-    - Prepworks by Progressive Collapsible Cupcake and Cake carier, 24 cupcakes, 2 layer...
+    - Prepworks by Progressive Collapsible Cupcake and Cake carrier, 24 cupcakes, 2 layer...
 - Vitamix stainless steel container, 48 oz.